 Posted by Bruce Borden in San Antonio, Home Buying

 San Antonio continues to stand out as a cornerstone of Texan culture and economic resilience, blending a deep military heritage with a rapidly expanding tech and healthcare sector.
-As we transition into early 2026, the local real estate environment has shifted into a "neutral" gear, moving away from the high-speed competition of years past.
+As we transition into 2026, the local real estate environment has shifted into a neutral gear, moving away from the high-speed competition of years past.
 For those looking to plant roots in the Alamo City, the current landscape offers a rare combination of ample selection and increased room for negotiation.

 Recent data confirms that the market has hit a significant reset point, favoring purchasers who were previously sidelined.
 San Antonio has entered 2026 with a notable 15% to 18% increase in active listings compared to this time last year.
-According to the Park Properties Group and the San Antonio Market Update, the city is moving toward a "buyer-leaning" balance, where homes are staying on the market longer and sellers are increasingly motivated to work with interested parties.

 To navigate this evolving landscape, here are 4 key pillars shaping the San Antonio housing market in 2026.